devicetree-org/devicetree-specification/source/introduction.rst

 * FCode debugging
 * Operating system debugging

-What is retained from IEEE-1275 are concepts from the device tree architecture by which a boot program can describe and communicate system hardware information to client program, thus eliminating the need for the client program to have hard-coded descriptions of system hardware.
+What is retained from IEEE-1275 are concepts from the devicetree architecture by which a boot program can describe and communicate system hardware information to client program, thus eliminating the need for the client program to have hard-coded descriptions of system hardware.